-In Teach-in submode, all datum shifts contained in a DIN cycle (DIN macro) will be reset after the cycle has been executed.
-Danger of collision during subsequent machining operations!
+In Teach-in submode, all datum shifts contained in a DIN cycle (DIN macro) are reset after the cycle has been executed.
+Danger of collision with subsequent machining!

 Use DIN cycles without datum shifts

 Graphical test run (simulation)

 Before executing a cycle, you can graphically test the contour details and the machining sequence.